 One Child’s Spirit Lives On through Others Reaching Their Potential.

 When Paul died shortly after his 12th birthday, the Adelman’s channeled memorial gifts to an adaptive playground like one he had loved.
 The next year, family friends stepped forward to organize a golf tournament that would continue to fund deserving accessibility projects.
-Over the past two decades, the popular annual event has become the Twin Cities’ eighth-largest charity golf tournament, raising a total of $1.2 million for 92 grants to 36 organizations.
+Over the past two decades, the popular annual event has become a Top Ten Charity Golf Tournament by the Minneapolis/St. Paul Business Journal, raising a total of $1.4 million for 106 grants to 36 unique organizations.
+Learn more about our grantee partners we’ve worked with and over the years, and learn how you can apply for a grant.

 Paul’s spirit lives through children reaching their potential because of countless improvements made in his memory.
 At Eisenhower Elementary School in Hopkins, Paul is still beloved by teachers and staff.
 On his birthday each December 15, at 2 p.m., a star on his memorial wall in the media center is positioned to catch a shaft of light and shine as brightly as Paul’s lasting influence.